 I was really happy that Ironman Jason and I had gone out in early August and ridden most of the bike course.
 Here's my Garmin map:

-24 miles), past the park and south to do the lower loop (only 8 or
+From the green start, we went north to do the upper loop (about 24 miles), past the park and south to do the lower loop (only 8 or so miles), then back up again to repeat the upper loop. |

 As I was on the bike, I paid little attention to my watch, other than to keep an eye on elapsed timed to ensure I was eating frequently enough.
 I paid no attention to what pace I was going.
 Instead I went fully based on feel.
 If I felt good and strong, I'd push a little.
 If I started to get too tired, I slowed down.